michelled/weavly.org/src/robot-activities/meet-dash-and-dot.md

   ### Support

-  Depends on the learner, could be independent/group or require supervision/facilitation as necessary
+  Depends on the learner, could be independent/group; assistance may be required to guide or facilitate
+books:
+  - title: Doll-E 1.0
+    coverImage: /assets/media/doll-e-1.0.jpg
+    author: Shanda McCloskey
+    link: /learn/resources/picture-book-list/
 ---
 ## Description

 In this activity, learners can explore different movements and visual and audio options for Dash and Dot.
-As they try its different features, they will become familiar with the block-based coding environment they are using, such as Blockly or Weavly.
+As they try its different features, learners will become familiar with the block-based coding environment, such as Blockly or Weavly.

 ## Steps